 – Make sure that the configuration is identical to the image below

-– Click on “Approve” the email address (Point 1)
+– Click on “Approve” the email address (Step 1 in the image)

-– Click on “Test and Activate” the mailbox (Point 2)
+– Click on “Test and Activate” the mailbox (Step 2 in the image)

-– Result will be displayed on these fields (Point 3-4-5)
+– The result will be displayed in these fields (Step 3-4-5 in the image)

-Tips: If you fail, you can see the detail of the failure by clicking on “Alerts” in the right band of the form (Point 1).
+Tips: If the test fails, you can see the detail of the failure by clicking on “Alerts” in the right band of the form (Step 1 in the image).

 Step #9: The Dynamics 365 apps for Outlooks

 Once all the mailboxes have been approved and tested, we have to establish the link between the CRM and Outlook by activating the Outlook app.